 Employers can take steps to support neurodiversity in the workplace, for example, by making appropriate accommodations for autistic employees.
 Many resources are available, including from the Employer Assistance and Resource Network on Disability Inclusion.

 Autistic people can thrive in the right workplace and with adequate support.

 Some autistic people may find it helpful to connect with other autistic people who may be experiencing similar things.
 A person can do this through online groups and forums, or at face-to-face support meetings.

 Interacting with other autistic adults may give an autistic person new ideas about things they can do in their own lives.
 It can also expose a person to more resources.

 Many autistic people advocate for taking a more active role in their own support services.
 A growing body of evidence shows that access to autistic peers can positively benefit an autistic person’s life.

 Medications cannot cure ASD.
-But certain prescription medications may alleviate some co-occurring symptoms, such as depression and anxiety.
+But certain prescription medications

 The Food and Drug Administration (FDA) has approved only a few medications for the treatment of ASD-specific symptoms in children.
 Adults should consult with a healthcare professional before trying any medication.